-Follow-up/monitoring is the mechanism used by the support coordinator to assure the appropriateness of the POC and should be completed monthly, quarterly, and annually following the guidelines and using the Support Coordination Contact Documentation form.
-Through follow-up/monitoring activity, the support coordinator not only determines the effectiveness of the POC in meeting the beneficiary's needs, but identifies when changes in the beneficiary's status necessitate a revision in the POC.
+Follow-up/monitoring is the mechanism used by the support coordinator to assure the appropriateness of the POC.
+Through follow-up/monitoring activity, the support coordinator not only determines the effectiveness of the POC in meeting the recipient's needs, but identifies when changes in the recipient's status necessitate a revision in the POC.
 The purpose of the follow-up/monitoring contacts is to determine:

-- 1. If services are being delivered as planned; - 2.
-If services are effective and adequate to meet the beneficiary's needs; and - 3.
-Whether the beneficiary is satisfied with the services.
+- If services are being delivered as planned, - If services are effective and adequate to meet the recipient's needs, and - Whether the recipient is satisfied with the services.

-The support coordinator and the beneficiary develop an action plan to monitor and evaluate strategies to ensure continued progress toward the beneficiary's personal outcomes.
+The support coordinator and the recipient develop an action plan to monitor and evaluate strategies to ensure continued progress toward the recipient's personal outcomes.